torquebox/torquebox.org/development/releasing.md

 Ensure that the tag you are attempting to release does not exist in the release repository, or maven will fail part way through the build

-    git push release :3.0.0.beta2
+    git push release :3.1.2

-Ensure that the `master` branch has the contents you wish to release.
+Ensure that the `3x-maint` branch has the contents you wish to release.
 Using the `-f` flag to force is allowed in this case, since the **torquebox-release** repository is not a public-facing human-cloneable repository.

-    git push release master:master -f
+    git push release 3x-maint:3x-maint -f

 # Pre-flight build